carmelo0511/AirCare/README.md

    ```bash
    npm test
    ```
-6. Generate the frontend configuration files from the provided samples:
+6. Generate the frontend configuration files from the provided samples.
+If the required environment variables are not set, the scripts will copy the sample files so the app can still run with placeholder settings:
    ```bash
    API_BASE_URL=https://i5x97gj43e.execute-api.ca-central-1.amazonaws.com/prod node scripts/set-api-url.js
    COGNITO_REGION=your-region \